webprofusion/certify-docs/docs/faq.md

 Read the error carefully and check the log for your managed site.
 Assuming your server has direct access to the internet without a proxy (required), you can use the 'Test' option to see if there are any problems the app can diagnose.
 Alternatively you can also try using the awesome [Let's Debug](https://letsdebug.net) service.

 ### How do I know which bindings will be updated when my certificate next auto-renews?
-Check the *Preview* tab of your managed certificate, scroll down to the Deployment section and review the bindings which will be updated when the next renewal occurs.
+Check the *Preview* tab of your managed certificate, scroll down to the bottom Deployment section and review the bindings which will be updated when the next renewal occurs.

 ### I have one or more IP specific bindings on the same IIS server, how do I manage these?

 **Do not use IP specific bindings unless you have a specific requirement for them.**

-If someone else configured existing IP specific bindings *determine if they are really necessary for your requirements*.
+If someone else configured existing IP specific bindings *determine if they are absolutely necessary for your requirements*.

 On Windows, if you specify a certificate binding to an IP address then that IP is bound only to that certificate (per port, usually 443 for https) and this binding will take precedence over any other less specific bindings.